 - Pre-existing heart or kidney condition

-- Treatment with certain medications, including aspirin and other drugs with anticoagulant or blood-thinning properties
+- Treatment with certain medicines, including aspirin and other drugs with anticoagulant or blood-thinning properties

 - Prior abdominal surgery or radiation therapy